HowieWork/lunch-break/README.md

 **Diversity** there has never been an era like today, and we have to process tremendous information and countless tasks.
 Diverse ways of thinking is crucial to reduce pressure in daily life.

+#### Story behind LunchBreak

+The idea of creating LunchBreak starts with my observation while working as an architectural designer.
+I realize bring aesthetics into people's life is only a part of designer's responsibilities.
+Convey design ideas and why we implement that way are issues needs designers' attention as well.
+[Read the full story.](https://www.howiework.com/posts/lunch-break)

 <br />

 ### Built with